 All quizzes, papers, midterm and final exam will be turned in online to the appropriate drop box in order to be graded.
-I cannot grade any paper sent to me via email or handed to me in person.
+The number 1 class rule is that I cannot grade any paper sent to me via email or handed to me in person.
 The quizzes and exams will be conducted online using Carmen's quiz function and will deal with the readings, videos, and lecture materials.

-I will ask each of you to sign up in advance to write response papers regarding one day's set of readings and films.
+I will ask each of you to sign up in advance to write response papers regarding one week's set of readings and films.
 These papers should deal with the themes contained in those readings or other materials, e.g. videos.
 Each paper should be around 500 words (about one page, single-spaced).
 The papers will be uploaded to Carmen before class for the day you are writing about.
 I want your reactions to the course materials - not the lectures or class discussions - so the idea is that you will write these before hearing the lectures or classroom discussion.
+Do NOT consult the online PowerPoints in preparing these essays.